-Join Joseph Labrecque for an in-depth discussion in this video Collectibles movement, part of HTML5 Canvas and WebGL in Flash Professional CC.
+Join Joseph Labrecque for an in-depth discussion in this video Collectibles movement, part of Flash Professional: HTML5 Canvas and WebGL.

 - We are generating a set of Collectibles,…and providing them with a bit of variation.…Yet, the Instances themselves exhibit no behavior.…We will now utilize the create js tick.…The internal heartbeat of any Flash Professional application…targeting HTML5 Canvas to enable movement…and object recycling.…So let's open up our Actions panel.…And scroll to the top.…Because there's a number of new variables…we're going to want to set here.…The first one is speedmin.…And we'll set that equal to 6.…

 The next one is speedmax.…And that'll be set to 22.…We'll also create a variable…to keep track of our tick start.…So var tickstart.…And this will start off as 0.…So speedmin and speedmax are both going to be used…to randomize the speed at which our Collectibles fall.…Whereas tickstart is going to be used later on,…in terms of keeping track of how much time has gone by…since we started playing the game.…